-A request was submitted to the SFM regarding the scenarios noted below, and the following is their response and interpretation.
-In all of the scenarios noted below for existing dwellings, the assumption is that there is no existing fire sprinkler system nor was it originally required to be protected by a fire sprinkler system.
+A request was submitted to the SFM regarding the scenarios noted below in 2012 and the following is their response and interpretation.
+The scenarios noted below for existing dwellings.
+The assumption is that there is no existing fire sprinkler system nor was it originally required to be protected by a fire sprinkler system.

 Q1.
-A property owner of an existing single-family dwelling (SFD) decides to divide it into a twofamily dwelling through alteration and addition.
+A property owner of an existing single-family dwelling (SFD) decides to divide it into a two-family dwelling through alteration and addition.
 Is a new fire sprinkler system required to be installed in the newly created dwelling unit or both?

-ANSWER: The SFM views this construction work as an alteration/addition to the existing dwelling and would not require the sprinkler installation pursuant to the exception in RC Section R313.2.
+ANSWER: The SFM views this construction work as an alteration/addition to the existing dwelling and would not require the sprinkler installation pursuant to the exception in Section R313.2.